 The Aliens Act provides the possibility for the CGRS to request a medical report relating to indications of acts of torture or serious harm suffered in the past if the CGRS considers it relevant to the case.
 It can request such a medical examination as soon as possible by a doctor assigned by the CGRS.
 In the medical report, a clear difference should be made between objective observations and those based on the declarations of the applicant.
 The report can only be sent to the CGRS with the applicant’s consent.[1]
 However, refusal to undergo a medical examination shall not prevent the CGRS from deciding on the asylum application.[2]
-The CGRS has stated that it has not yet used this possibility.[3]
+The CGRS does not make use of this possibility, but examines in what way it could do so in the future in the context of a pilot project that started in 2023 (see below).[3]

 If no such request is made by the CGRS and the applicant declares to have a medical problem, the CGRS should inform him or her of the possibility of providing such a report on their initiative and expenses.
 In this case, the medical report should be sent to the CGRS as soon as possible, and the CGRS can request advice concerning the report from a doctor they appointed.[4]